 The Raven Concealment Eidolon holster has been around for about 2 years now, but I just recently purchased one for personal use.
-Ever since the Eidolon was released, several other kydex holster companies started incorporating the RCS claw and holster wedge.
+Ever since the Eidolon was released, several other Kydex holster companies started incorporating the RCS claw and holster wedge.
 Those other companies may produce a more affordable holster with similar features, but it’s far from the Eidolon.
-The Raven Concealment Systems Eidolon was designed with the input of Kyle Defoor, Former Navy SEAL (SEAL Team 8) and now owner of Defoor Proformance Shooting.
+The Raven Concealment Systems Eidolon was designed with the input of Kyle Defoor, Former Navy SEAL (SEAL Team 8), and now the owner of Defoor Proformance Shooting.

-Kyle Defoor teaches firearms to law enforcement, military and civilians.
-For civilians he offers a 2 day pistol course as well as a 2 day concealed carry course where he uses the Eidolon.
-I remember attending one of his 2 day pistol courses about a year ago and he was in shorts and a t-shirt for the class.
+Kyle Defoor teaches firearms to law enforcement, military, and civilians.
+For civilians, he offers a 2-day pistol course as well as a 2 day concealed carry course where he uses the Eidolon.
+I remember attending one of his 2-day pistol courses about a year ago and he was in shorts and a t-shirt for the class.
 Not only did he not give off that tactical look, but you would have never known he was concealing his Glock 19 and two fixed blades under a t-shirt!
 The Eidolon really does well at concealing the pistol and keeping it tucked in tight the body, while still allowing you to quickly draw when needed.

 So what makes the Eidolon all that?
-To me there are 3 features on the holster that made it stand apart from all others when it was released.
+To me, there are 3 features on the holster that made it stand apart from all others when it was released.

 The RCS claw which pushes off your belt when worn aids in pulling the grip of the handgun closer your body, thus helping to avoid printing.
-The grip is always the most difficult to conceal, especially if you carry a mid to full size pistol.
+The grip is always the most difficult to conceal, especially if you carry a mid to full-size pistol.

 The Wedge is also a pretty cool concept.
 Simple and extremely effective.
-When the Eidolon is worn appendix the wedge pushes the bottom of the holster away from your body just enough in order to keep the top half tucked in that much tighter.
+When the Eidolon is worn appendix the wedge pushes the bottom of the holster away from your body just enough in order to keep the top half-tucked in that much tighter.
 With the combination of both the claw and wedge, you have a pretty solid package to conceal your pistol with.

 The last part are the RCS overhooks.
 I have used the overhooks for quite some time on my Mk3 concealable fixed blade and never had an issue with the hooks pulling free from my belt.
 I know there is some debate on whether you should roll with overhooks or the soft loops that snap on.
 MY personal preference are the RCS overhooks.
 They keep the whole package secure and stable.